Allium/WithoutHeadOrFoot/_posts/2015-11-23-Sociology-of-Journalism.md

 ### 1. Popularity-based quality metrics

 How are journalists assessed by their editors, and how do business pressures shape the subject, content and presentation of what is published?
-More specifically, since the establishment of on-line newspapers and other media outlets, it's possible to collect detailed information about which headlines attract readers and how long they spend reading the article.
+More specifically, since the establishment of on-line newspapers and other news outlets, it's possible to collect detailed information about which headlines attract readers and how long they spend reading the article.
 It's easy to imagine that this would have consequences for quality metrics within the industry.
 But first let me establish the basic framework.

 Here are two uncontroversial comments: 1. journalists want their work to be read; and 2. a major, and sometimes unique, source of revenue for news agencies is advertising (which is completely reliant on circulation).
 Now that there is abundant data on exactly how to maximise an article's appeal to a particular audience, the cynics inside will cry that the public is essentially being fed its own excrement for the sake of journalists' egos and/or news outlets' bank accounts.
 Our generous side will, conversely, claim that journalists are not so immoral: that they are dedicated to a trade that they believe in and whose integrity they want to protect (it's not as if they're there for the lavish salaries).